fcaballerop/cuPSS/README.md

 ## Introduction

-This library provides a framework for numerically integrating systems of 1st order PDEs (stochastic or deterministic) in a rectangular lattice, using a pseudospectral method.
+This library provides a framework for numerically integrating systems of 1st order PDEs (stochastic or deterministic) in a rectangular lattice, using a pseudo-spectral method.
 The integrator runs on NVIDIA GPUs through CUDA, but also supports running entirely on CPU, which can be faster for certain smaller systems.

 Detailed information about how to code a solver using this library can be found in the <a href="https://github.com/fcaballerop/cuPSS/wiki"><strong>wiki</strong></a>.